WHY USE A RECRUITMENT CONSULTANT?

 For a school to advertise in a wide spread of media is expensive in terms of time and money.
-Time spent screening and interviewing takes school management away from other urgent and important roles.
-Sometimes hundreds of unsuitable applicants must be responded to - in a professional manner, in line with the school's image - and this puts additional pressure on secretarial/admin staff.
+Advertising on the internet results in huge numbers of applicants, and the problem is wading through the applications, and separating the wheat from the chaff.
+Time spent screening and interviewing takes school management away from other urgent and important roles, and if the screening is delegated to unqualified staff, they may not identify good candidates.
 If a suitable candidate is not found, the whole process must be repeated.
 By using The Teacher Network, a school pays only for the employee it wants, and does not have to spend unnecessary time "away from the knitting".
 An additional factor is that we may well already have a suitable candidate on our books, providing a timely and relatively stress-free solution.

-Schools don't necessarily want to make public the fact that they have vacant posts, particularly in the subjects where it is difficult to find teachers or when they are experiencing high staff turnover for whatever reason.
+Schools don't necessarily want to publicise the fact that they have vacant posts, particularly in the subjects where it is difficult to find teachers or when they are experiencing a high staff turnover for whatever reason.

 Sometimes schools wish to withhold their identity until they are ready to interview a short list of candidates.
 This may be for competitive or strategic reasons.

 Recruitment consultants are able to build up a large applicant pool from which they can draw for future assignments.
 This pool of applicants may be built up through media advertising (including the Internet), through word of mouth (clients or other candidates), or through networking.
 In addition, in response to new assignments, further advertising and/or networking occur, resulting in an increased applicant pool.
 Networking and referrals are hugely valuable sources of new candidates.
 (See "More about The Teacher Network" below.)
-We are also on Facebook, and currently have more than seven thousand "Likes".
+We are also on Facebook, and have more than 14,000 followers.

-We belong to appropriate professional bodies (see below).
+We belong to appropriate professional bodies.
 We do our best to keep up to date with relevant legislation.
 Schools' chances of unintentionally committing an unfair labour practice are reduced.